 If you do not want to get paint on it, cover it.
 Painting a bathroom can be tedious so make sure to remove everything that is not fastened down.
 There are so many small areas that can make painting a bathroom difficult.
 Take your time to tape off everything that you do not want paint on.

 Ask your friendly neighborhood paint expert what the best mildew-resistant paint is and start painting!
 Once you have finished painting everything, let it dry overnight before using the shower.
 Moisture can cause the paint to drip and run down the wall.
 If you have to do a second coat, let that one dry overnight as well.
 You can now enjoy your new bathroom that is mildew free and resistant.

-For help with your bathroom remodel, call Sunrise Cleaning & Restoration in Idaho Falls.
-We also service Rexburg, Rigby, St. Anthony, Ashton, Island Park, Driggs, Blackfoot, Pocatello and Surrounding areas in Eastern Idaho, and Jackson Hole, Wyoming so don’t hesitate to give us a call.
+For help with your bathroom remodel, call Sunrise Cleaning in Idaho Falls.
+We’ve been servicing Idaho Falls and the surrounding area for over 30 years so don’t hesitate to give us a call.
 We are your local experts.